wilsonoao/PathNAVE/README.md

 - Final diagnostic prediction

 This unified representation allows all methods to be evaluated using the same metrics.

+## Third-Party Implementations

+Some methods included in this benchmark are based on publicly available implementations released by the original authors.

+- `methods/CPathAgent/` — original README and license preserved.
+- `methods/PathAgent/` — original README and license preserved.

+Please refer to the corresponding directories for the original documentation and licensing information.

 ## Benchmark Components